1f47a/css/README.md

 2. The direct child selector `>` is probably overkill in 99% of cases.
 Why not just omit it here, along with `div.row`?

-  This way we are keeping our CSS separate from Bootstrap
+  This way we are keeping our CSS separate from Bootstrap.

    eg. ~~body~~`.landing-page `~~div~~`.sub-pages`~~> div.row div~~`.description`